qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 Actions are used to set or add a feed source, see [Set feed source] and/or [Add feed source].

+## Connect Token

+Connect Tokens can be used to create [Connections] between Qiy Nodes and are identified with a [Connect Token Url], see [Get connect token], [Request connect token], [Register connect token], and [List connect tokens].

+## Connection

+Connections can be created between Qiy Nodes using [Connect Tokens] and are identified with a Connection Url.
+See also [Get connection], [Request connection] and [List connections].

 ## Feed

 See [openapi.json]#components/schemas/qiy-node-credential